p/redis-dump-load/README.rst

 mode, "dump" triggers the dumping mode, otherwise the default is to dump and ``-l`` option switches into the loading mode.

-All options supported my the module API are accepted when redisdl is invoked as a command line tool.
+All options supported by the module API are accepted when redisdl is invoked as a command line tool.
 The command line options are:

 - ``-h``/``--help``: help text